 - see if they have left a note

-- look for clues as to what they might being intending to do, for example have they taken their passport or packed a bag
+- look for clues as to what they might be intending to do, for example have they taken their passport or packed a bag

 - check your phone and email for messages